Nursing CAS – Everything You Need to Know

 - The Program Materials section contains school-specific questions, essays, or document uploads that must be completed for each selected program.

-Errors in the coursework entry section can cause verification delays, so applicants should carefully input all details as they appear on their official transcripts.
+Note: Errors in the coursework entry section can cause verification delays, so applicants should carefully input all details as they appear on their official transcripts.

 4. Monitor application status